 A federally registered trademark is a powerful way to protect your business’s name or logo and investments made in advertising and promotion.
 When disputes arise about eligibility for a federal registration, they are commonly litigated in a specialized forum called the Trademark Trial and Appeals Board (TTAB), which is a branch of the U.S. Patent and Trademark Office (USPTO).
 TTAB procedures in trademark opposition and trademark cancellation proceedings are fairly unique and differ from a traditional litigation in state or federal court.
 Accordingly, to protect a federal registration, it is important to associate with an trademark litigation attorney that has experience in representing trademark owners nationwide in these unique cases.
-Below you will find not only why and how Dunlap Bennett & Ludwig can help, but also detailed information on the TTAB process, including educational videos and an outline of the proceedings.

 Why Hire Dunlap Bennett & Ludwig for a Trademark Trial and Appeals Board Case?